Dental Implant Recovery Process

 Drink plenty of fluids!
 Soft foods, such as mashed potatoes, yogurt, applesauce, and ice cream can be eaten on the day of surgery.
 Avoid hot liquids or food.
 You may return to a normal diet 1 to 2 days after surgery unless otherwise directed by your oral surgeon.

-We this helps you know what to expect after your dental implant surgery.
+We this helps you know more about the dental implant recovery process will be after your surgery.
 If you use these suggestions along with your oral surgeons specific recommendations, your road to recovery will be an easy one!
-Please call our office if you have any questions: 843-762-9028.
+Please call our office if you have any questions 843-762-9028.